ByteSmithLabs/ic-rmcp/README.md

     - ✅ `tools` (`tools/list`, `tools/call`)
 - **Utilities**:
     - ✅ `ping`
+- **Oauth**: Integrate with OAuth providers for secure tool access (see [Clock MCP example](./examples/clock/)).

 ## Limitations

 - **Stateless**: No maintained sessions.
 Also no two-way communication between server and client.
 You should be aware of HTTP response size limitation on IC environment when designing and implementing tools.
+- Your api key can seen by node in subnet
+- Limited by the request/received size - 2MB
+- HTTP outcall limited with IPv6

 ## Usage

 ### 1. Add to `Cargo.toml`